alchemyplatform/aa-sdk/site/guides/enhanced-apis/nft.md

       content: How to Fetch a Smart Account's NFTs
   - - meta
     - name: description
-      content: Follow this guide to fetch a Smart Account's NFTs with Account Kit, a vertically integrated stack for building apps that support ERC-4337.
+      content: Follow this guide to fetch a smart account's NFTs with Account Kit, a vertically integrated stack for building apps that support ERC-4337.
   - - meta
     - property: og:description
-      content: Follow this guide to fetch a Smart Account's NFTs with Account Kit, a vertically integrated stack for building apps that support ERC-4337.
+      content: Follow this guide to fetch a smart account's NFTs with Account Kit, a vertically integrated stack for building apps that support ERC-4337.
   - - meta
     - name: twitter:title
       content: How to Get a Smart Account's NFTs
   - - meta
     - name: twitter:description
-      content: Follow this guide to fetch a Smart Account's NFTs with Account Kit, a vertically integrated stack for building apps that support ERC-4337.
+      content: Follow this guide to fetch a smart account's NFTs with Account Kit, a vertically integrated stack for building apps that support ERC-4337.
 ---

 # How to Fetch a Smart Account's NFTs

-Alchemy provides several [Enhanced APIs](https://www.alchemy.com/enhanced-apis), which are especially useful for querying information about the smart accounts you create using Account Kit, such as the account's owned NFTs using the [NFT API](https://www.alchemy.com/nft-api).
+We provide several [Enhanced APIs](https://www.alchemy.com/enhanced-apis), which are especially useful for querying information about the smart accounts you create using Account Kit, such as the account's owned NFTs using the [NFT API](https://www.alchemy.com/nft-api).

 For the purposes of our example, we'll use the NFT API to query our smart account's data by extending the Alchemy Provider [with Enhanced APIs](/packages/aa-alchemy/provider/withAlchemyEnhancedApis.md).

 ## 1. Install the [`alchemy-sdk`](https://github.com/alchemyplatform/alchemy-sdk-js)

-Alchemy has developed a Typescript SDK to make development with the Enhanced APIs simple.
-The SDK includes ways to leverage Alchemy's Simulation API, Token API, Transact API, NFT API, Webhooks and Websockets, and more across Alchemy's supported chains.
+We have developed a Typescript SDK to make development with the Enhanced APIs simple.
+The SDK includes ways to leverage Alchemy's Simulation API, Token API, Transact API, NFT API, Webhooks and Websockets, and more across our supported chains.
 Take a look at the code [here](https://github.com/alchemyplatform/alchemy-sdk-js).

 We will use the Alchemy SDK Client to extend our Alchemy Provider using the provider's [`withAlchemyEnhancedApis`](/packages/aa-alchemy/provider/withAlchemyEnhancedApis.md) method.
 That way, our provider will have direct access to the Enhanced APIs.